jheare/OluridaSurvey2014/README.md

 _Ostrea lurida_ Survey - Puget Sound, WA - 2014
 =====================

-This repository includes raw data and R scripts used to generate figures for the Heare et al 2014 - TITLE OF MANUSCRIPT
+This repository includes raw data and R scripts used to generate figures for Heare et al. "**Evidence of _Ostrea lurida_ population structure in Puget Sound, WA**"

 **To use these scripts:**